NHS-Dev/geomet-nsrps-streamflow-tutorials/ArcMap/arcmap_DHPS_tutorial.md

 ## View Data

-Finally, while the WMS is suited more for raster imagery, you can also view the underlying values by selecting a grid cell using 'Identify'. for this to work in ArcMap, it is necessary to zoom (very) close to the feature(s) of interest, and select 'Identify' from the menu.
+Finally, while the WMS is suited more for raster imagery, you can also view the underlying values by selecting a grid cell using 'Identify'. for this to work in ArcMap, it is necessary to zoom (very) close to the feature(s) of interest, and select 'Identify' from the toolbar.

 ![Identify button](images/ArcMap_DHPS_06.png)